-Sizwe won a scholarship to do a postgraduate diploma in management and entrepreneurship at North-West University.
-The following year he became a business management lecturer at UJ.
-His friends motivated him to apply for another scholarship to do his Masters and PhD in the UK and he was accepted.
-Sizwe's dream is to become a professor of entrepreneurship education.
-He also wants to set up a new, accessible kind of university.
-It will focus on the needs of vulnerable people.
+Sizwe won a scholarship to do a postgraduate gardener in his spare time to fund his studies. diploma in management and entrepreneurship Sizwe applied to study at the University of at North-West University.
+The following year Johannesburg (UI).
+Despite being an A-student, he became a business management lecturer his application was rejected.
+Blade Nzimande - at UJ.
+His friends motivated him to apply for then minister for Higher Education and Training another scholarship to do his Masters and PhD - heard about Sizwe through someone at the in the UK and he was accepted.
+Sizwe's dream college and wrote a letter to the university asking is to become a professor of entrepreneurship them to accept him.
+Later Sizwe graduated with education.
+He also wants to set up a new, a diploma in entrepreneurship and a Bachelor of accessible kind of university.
+It will focus on the Technology. needs of vulnerable people.